 Having surgery for FAP can be very distressing.
 But it's the best way to stop you from getting bowel cancer.

+This is a specialised technique that can help couples affected by FAP to have a child who doesn't have the FAP gene.
 Some people may want to consider this when planning their family.
-It’s a specialised technique that can help couples affected by FAP to have a child who doesn't have the FAP gene.

 PGD involves checking the genes of embryos (fertilised eggs) that have been made by IVF (in vitro fertilisation) treatment.
 A single cell is taken from each embryo and is checked for the altered gene that causes FAP.
 Only embryos that are unaffected by the gene are then implanted in the womb, and if a baby develops from the embryo it should not have FAP.